• Get Inspired

 In some places, your car is just a car.
 In Luxembourg, it's a résumé, a value statement, and occasionally, a class declaration on four wheels.

-When we first arrived from London with our sensible little and cute Beetle, we had no idea we were committing social self-sabotage.
+When my husband and I first arrived from London with our sensible little and cute Beetle, we had no idea we were committing social self-sabotage.
 After all, in a city, a small car is practical.
 Ecological.
 Even charming.
 But Luxembourg has its own logic, and it begins at the kerb.

 Because here’s the thing no one tells you: